apotatounit/Flex-SDK/README.md

 #### Install Python Requirements

-Install the correct python environment with:
+Install the correct Python environment with:

 ```
 pip3 install -r requirements.txt
 ```

 > [!TIP]
-> For simplicity we install the python packages globally, but you
+> For simplicity we install the Python packages globally, but you
-> can also use a python virtual environment.
+> can also use a Python virtual environment.
 See
 > [here](https://docs.python.org/3/tutorial/venv.html)
 > for details.

 ### Downloading libflex and system_image binaries

-The `libflex.a` and `system_image.bin` binaries must downloaded and installed in the correct location, in order to perform a build.
+The `libflex.a` and `system_image.bin` binaries must downloaded and installed in the correct location, to perform a build.
 This can be achieved by running the following command:

 ```shell